oraclekit/chainlink-docs/source/index.html.md

 ### Authentication

-When you create you configure your External Adapter with ChainLink, a set of basic auth credentials will be generated for you.
+When you create your External Adapter with ChainLink, a set of basic auth credentials will be generated for you.

 ## Create Assignment